 Leo is also connected to Wellspring through a little-known company called BH Group, LLC.
 The LLC gave the Trump Inaugural Committee $1,000,000 and has "an apparent connection to a conservative law firm that specializes in campaign finance compliance."
 According to Open Secrets, BH Group also received $750,000 from Wellspring in 2017.

-According to Maplight, Leo is also the president of America Engage which is described as "the latest dark money organization to spring up in the Federalist Society’s orbit since Trump was elected."
-Around the time of Gorsuch's confirmation, American Engage contributed $950,000 to the NRA’s Institute for Legislative Action and $700,000 to the Freedom Partners Chamber of Commerce.
+According to Maplight, Leo is also the president of America Engaged which is described as "the latest dark money organization to spring up in the Federalist Society’s orbit since Trump was elected."
+Around the time of Gorsuch's confirmation, America Engaged contributed $950,000 to the NRA’s Institute for Legislative Action and $700,000 to the Freedom Partners Chamber of Commerce.

 Assistance to the Trump Presidential Campaign